rkirov/cont-signal/README.md

 ## Why is reading multiple signals needed?

 At first it might seem that reading multiple signals is not necessary.
 Instead of `read(a, b, f)` one can write `a.read(a => b.read(b => f(a, b))`.
 But their semantics are different.
-In the first case, when `a` changes a whole new signal is recreated on each recomputation.
-In the second case, no new signals are created so it is likely cheaper performance-wise.
+In the nested signal (later) case, when `a` changes a whole new signal is recreated on each recomputation.
+In the multi-read (former) case, no new signals are created so it is likely cheaper performance-wise.

 However, reading multiple signals at once means that necessarily `f` is recomputed on changes in `a` or `b`, even if the computation doesn't need one of them.